 The Western Regional Graduate Program WRGP) makes high-quality, distinctive graduate programs and healthcare-related programs available to students of the West at the resident tuition rate.
 As part of the Student Exchange Program of the Western Interstate Commission for Higher Education, WRGP helps place students in a wide range of graduate programs, all designed around the educational, social, and economic needs of the West.

 Through WRGP, residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are eligible to enroll in available programs outside of their home state at resident tuition rates.
 Students need not demonstrate financial need.

 To be included in WRGP, programs must meet the criteria of distinctiveness (if they are not related to healthcare) and quality.
-Programs are nominated by their institutions, peer reviewed by other graduate institutions in the West, and then researched and reviewed by WICHE staff for final approval.
+Programs are nominated by their institutions.
 At this time, some 250 programs from more than 45 Western institutions participate.
 A full list of WRGP programs is on the WRGP website, http://wiche.edu/wrgp.